Sollicitudo rei socialis

 The encyclical presents differences between progress and development, and insists that true development cannot be limited to the multiplication of goods and services, but must contribute to the fullness of being a human being.
 In this way the moral nature of real development is meant to be shown clearly.

+The pope continues in this letter his development of the term "structures of sin", used in his earlier apostolic exhortation, Reconciliatio et paenitentia (1984).
+"Structures of sin" are defined in the Catechism of the Catholic Church as "social situations or institutions that are contrary to the divine law".